mellamochiao/Datascience_final_project/README.md

 We developed a terminal-based application to predict surf conditions using the trained models.
 The program allows users to input basic weather data and outputs predicted swell height, period, power, and a surf suitability suggestion.

 ### Key Features:
-- Predicts swell height, period, and power using XGBoost
 - Surf suitability assessment:
   - Good: Swell period between 8–16 sec
   - Acceptable: Swell period 6–8 sec with offshore wind